 Use the birthing ball

-Let’s face it, the birthing ball is far too unruly to take out of the home anyway so exercising on it is a job made for the self-isolating.
+Let’s face it, the birthing ball is far too unruly to take out of the home anyway so exercising on it is a job made for when you're self-isolating or just staying at home more.
 A good session on the ball will help you prepare for giving birth.
 Try:

 - Rocking your pelvis from side to side and front to back.